operand/agency/docs/README.md

 })
 ```

-This is a simple implementation that demonstrates the basic idea of how to
-invoke an action on another agent.
+This demonstrates the basic idea of how to invoke an action on another agent.

 When an agent receives a message, it invokes the action method specified by the
 `"action"` field of the message, passing the `"args"` to the action method as